 Most children with type 2 diabetes do not have symptoms when the disease is first found.
 If there are symptoms, they usually are mild and may include:

 - Feeling a little more thirsty than normal.

-little weight for no clear reason.
+- Losing a little weight for no clear reason.